 Unfortunately, password best practices have not evolved to match sophisticated cybercrime operations.

-The ITRC has been tracking data breaches since 2005, identifying over 1 million exposed records because of breaches.
+Since it began tracking incidents back in 2005, ITRC has identified 19.7 billion records that were exposed by data breaches, impacting more than 11.8 billion victims.
 In many cases, investigations determined that the password was the weakest link.
 These findings have unleashed widespread scrutiny around authentication practices.